 1. Rake a Portion of Your Document

 If you write and edit in segments or collaborate with others, you’ll probably want to edit one section of a document at a time.
 You don’t have to wait until your document is complete to run WordRake.
-You can edit any portion at any time with the “partial rake” feature.
-Simply select the section you’d like to analyze and click the “Rake” button.
+You can use WordRake to edit any portion at any time.
+Simply select the section you’d like to analyze and click the Rake button.
+While Raking your writing, the dialog box shows you WordRake's progress and reminds you that there are multiple ways to Rake.

 2. Set Timing Expectations